digibib/ls.ext/devops/deployment/README.md

 ======

- This How-To explains how to "automate" install of Salt Master, Salt Minion and keys Currently we use 2014.1.10 (last stable version without bad bugs)
+ This How-To explains how to "automate" install of Salt Master, Salt Minion and keys

  See Makefile for how to do this bootstrapping on the development vm's.